emagiz/emdocs/mds/howto/userguide-apigateway.md

 2. Select the all.entry flow related to your API Gateway and click on the Reset flow button.
 This way the new integration is added to the entry.
 If you configured everything correctly no changes are needed in this flow.
 3. Select the exit related to your integration (I.e. jira.storyget.exit) and open it by double clicking.
 4.	eMagiz generates the flow based on what you defined in Design.
 In most cases no changes have to be made in the Create phase.
 In cases where you want to deviate from the chosen authentication method in Design eMagiz still provides you with this opportunity in Create.
 When in editing mode in Create you still have the same components at your disposal as when building an integration.
-These components can be added the same way as you would do for any integration (I.e. using support objects or headers on the message).
+These components can be added the same way as you would do for any integration (i.e. using support objects or headers on the message).
 For an example see the picture below

 <p align="center"><img src="../../img/howto/userguide-apigw-31.png"></p>

-5.	hen you are finished with the create phase (which should be fast if you filled in Design correctly) press Stop Editing and create a new version for Deploy.
+5. When you are finished with the Create phase (which should be fast if you filled in Design correctly) press Stop Editing and create a new version for Deploy.
 This way the newest version will be available for your Releases in Deploy
 <p align="center"><img src="../../img/howto/userguide-apigw-29.png"></p>

 ## Deploy